ice-wm/gnome-wm-hints/index.md

       XChangeProperty(disp, root, atom_set, XA_CARDINAL, 32, PropModeReplace, (unsigned char *) &val, 1);
       XChangeProperty(disp, bpress_win, atom_set, XA_CARDINAL, 32, PropModeReplace, (unsigned char *) &val, 1);
 ```

-2. Whenever the WM gets a button press or release event it can check the button on the mouse pressed, any modifiers etc. - if the WM wants the event it can deal with it as per normal and not proxy it on - if the WM does not wish to do anything as a result of this event, then it should pass the event along like following:
+2. Whenever the WM gets a button press or release event it can check the button on the mouse pressed, any modifiers, etc. If the WM wants the event it can deal with it as per normal and not proxy it on.
+If the WM does not wish to do anything as a result of this event, then it should pass the event along like following:
 ```c
       Display            *disp;
       Window              bpress_win;